What Are The Plastic Lumps Found On The Ends Of Computer Cables Called?

 Answer: Ferrite Beads

-Why is it important to suppress the high-frequency noise?
+Why is it important to suppress high-frequency noise?
 The noise suppression serves two primary purposes.
-First, it prevents electrical noise generated within the computer from interfering with other components–so, for example, interference from the computer doesn’t interfere with the performance of your monitor.
-Second, it prevents the electrical and radio energy from leaking out and interfering with surrounding equipment like television sets and radios.
+First, it prevents electrical noise generated within a device from interfering with other components—so, for example, interference from a computer doesn’t interfere with the performance of the monitor.
+Second, it prevents electrical and radio energy from leaking out and interfering with surrounding equipment like television sets and radios.
 Ferrite beads are one of the simplest (and certainly one of the cheapest) types of interference filters to install on existing cabling, if they are called for, since you can buy cheap snap-on models that clip right over existing cables.